 After 2 or 3 cycles of watering and regular mist spray the peace lily should look much better after drought stress.

-(For more best practices of watering read my article how much and how often to water peace lilies).
+(For more best practices of watering read my article on how much and how often to water peace lilies).

 Peace Lilies with Brown Spots or Streaks on the Leaves

 - Causes: Too much direct sun.
-Typically occurs when peace lily is moved from an area of shade to an area of sun.
+Typically occurs when a peace lily is moved from an area of shade to an area of sun.